Shift on the blocks of Ariki–Koike algebras

 Abstract

-There is a natural shift action defined on $r$-partitions with $r \geq 2$.
+There is a natural shift action defined on r-partitions with r2.
 This action is compatible with another shift action on associated multisets of residus (or ‘blocks’).
-We proved, using a constrained quadratic optimisation problem on integers, that the side of the orbit of a block coincides with the size of the orbit of at least one $r$-partition in this block.
-In a recent work, we studied the case $r = 1$.
+We proved, using a constrained quadratic optimisation problem on integers, that the side of the orbit of a block coincides with the size of the orbit of at least one r-partition in this block.
+In a recent work, we studied the case r=1.
 In this case, the shift operation on blocks is still defined but not the one on partitions.
 Via a natural generalisation of the weight function for partitions, we prove that the set of all blocks can be obtained as a superlevel set for this generalised weight function.
 We then obtain a necessary and sufficient condition so that the shift of a block corresponds to a partition, in which case we construct such a partition.
-We will see that the theorem between orbit sizes for $r \geq 2$ remains true in some cases.
-Finally, we will see how we used the notion of core block, as introduced by Fayers, to prove that the set of all blocks for $r$-partitions (with $r \geq 2$) contains a superlevel set for the generalised weight function.
+We will see that the theorem between orbit sizes for r2 remains true in some cases.
+Finally, we will see how we used the notion of core block, as introduced by Fayers, to prove that the set of all blocks for r-partitions (with r2) contains a superlevel set for the generalised weight function.

 Date